Sanctions for Cybercrime

 The United States (US)

 The first designations against anyone trying to influence the 2016 general election were made under the United States cybercrime system, which was established in 2015.
 Targets of US cyber sanctions are listed on the Specially Designated Nationals and Blocked Person List maintained by the Office of Foreign Assets Control (OFAC).
-For cyber-related activities like election tampering, phishing scams, hacking and malware attacks, as well as other forms of fraudulent behaviour, OFAC has designated over 100 cyber-sanction targets.
+For cyber-related activities like election tampering, phishing scams, hacking, and malware attacks, as well as other forms of fraudulent behavior, OFAC has designated over 100 cyber-sanction targets.

 The United States imposes cyber penalties on the following individuals: